3245 Students

 • when no parent is present, the student has parental control of the minor child;

 The student has an obligation as a caretaker to care for the basic needs and well-being of the minor child.
-The child does not have to be in the home in order for the student to be responsible for the child’s care.
+The child does not have to be in the home for the student to be responsible for the child’s care.

 Only one parent in the AU can claim the status of a caretaker responsible for a dependent child.